tomarks/eze-geo/README.md

 - Folder - A Virtual directory with its overall structure determined by keeping a reference to its parent using an id.
 - File - An uploaded document with a record persisted with a reference to its folder

+### Future Plans
+- Handle any existing TODO comments in backend project
+- Move file data to blob storage (not sql)
+- Add Users/Login System
+- Add Rename/Update/Delete for files and directories
+- Migrate from Sqlite to Postgres
+- Investigate how to draw boundaries on a map using haversine formula and only recording longitudes and latitudes